asungy/blog/content/notes/ai/neural_networks_zero_to_hero/01_building_micrograd/_index.md

 }
 ```

+We can see a tree-like structure that represents the nodes we use for the final calculation `a*b+c`.

 ### Graph Visualization

 As these `Value` objects become more and more nested, it might be easier to visualize them as a graph.
 Here we're going to use the [Graphviz](https://graphviz.org/) package to implement a method for displaying our mathematical expression as a graph: